- Published on

 - More complex to set up than simpler dashboards

-- Might be overkill for basic Kubernetes management needs
+- Overkill for basic Kubernetes management needs

 Key Features: